Relativity and decoherence of spacetime superpositions: Appendix

-i.e.\ Eq.\ (\ref{eq10}) with $| \phi \rangle$ now specifically describing the product state of the field and particle.
-Again, we emphasise that the interpretation of this interaction is that of quantum matter interacting with a field quantized on a background in a superposition of geometries $g_1$, $g_2$.
+where we have suppressed the dependence on $x_\mrm{M}, y_\mrm{M}$ for brevity.
+Note that Eq.\ (\ref{eq:superpos_paths}) is a conditional state of the field and a particle.
+Considering now that the position of the probe particle is the same in either amplitude, $x_\mrm{M}=y_\mrm{M} = x_0 $ (as assigned by the agent who describes the mass configurations as $g(x), g(y)$), the scenario can be interpreted as the particle at $x$ interacting with a field quantized on a background in a superposition of geometries $g(x)$, $g(y)$.